-Sync data between Plytix and Shopify stores with our direct connector.
+Sync data between Plytix and Shopify stores with our direct integration.
 In this article we will show you how to set up a Shopify channel.

 Creating a Shopify Channel

-The Shopify connector can be found in the Channels add-on.
+The Shopify integration can be found in the Channels add-on.
 To create a new Shopify channel: